 Demand for the company's business forms and other printed products has decreased as electronic and digital technologies replace traditional custom-printed documents and customer communications.

-In a bid to reverse slumping sales, Ennis is nearing completion of a new apparel factory located in Sonora, Mexico.
-The facility, which will serve as a knitting, dyeing, cutting, sewing, and distribution plant, should help Alstyle Apparel become more cost-competitive with its rivals, which include Delta Apparel, Gildan, and Russell.
+In a bid to reverse slumping sales, Ennis built a new apparel factory located in Sonora, Mexico.
+The facility, which serves as a knitting, dyeing, cutting, sewing, and distribution plant, should help Alstyle Apparel become more cost-competitive with its rivals, which include Delta Apparel, Gildan, and Russell.
 The apparel business faces challenges, including rising cotton costs.

 Ennis has returned to acquisition mode after a recession-induced hiatus.
 In 2014 Ennis purchased Hoosier Data Forms, located in Indianapolis, Indiana.
 The deal follows the company's late 2013 acquisition of the Custom Envelope Division, part of Cenveo's Custom Resale Group, for $47.25 million in cash.
 The deal gave Ennis the Wisco brand and its Tennessee factory and the National Imprint Corporation and its brand.
 Ennis also bought the Folder Express business and trade name from Wright Printing Company for $14.6 million, as well as all artwork and production files from Duffie Graphics.